AaronRutley/acf-gravity-field/README.md

 ### Description

-Simple Gravity Forms Field add on for ACF v5 only.
+Simple add on for Advanced Custom Fields for a Gravity Forms Field (ACF v5 only).

 ### Compatibility